MSMQ is dead

 The first thing you’ll need to do is select an alternate message transport.
 Microsoft would of course prefer you use MSMQ’s younger sibling, Azure Service Bus, but there are a lot of other options out there.
 We have a resource to help you make a decision in our documentation.

-Once you’ve made that decision, there are a few main things to keep in mind when considering a move off MSMQ.
+Once you’ve selected a transport, there are a few main things to keep in mind when considering a move off MSMQ.

 - MSMQ is a distributed or federated messaging system where every server hosts the queue infrastructure, and outgoing messages are sent locally before being delivered to their ultimate address.
 In contrast, most other messaging systems are centralized or broker-based, meaning there is only one logical queue system, which usually exists in a cluster to provide for high availability.
 This makes scale-out quite a bit easier as multiple physical endpoint instances can both compete for messages on the same queue using the competing consumers pattern.